 Room or window air conditioners cool rooms rather than the entire home or business.
-If they provide cooling only where they're needed, room air conditioners are less expensive to operate than central units, even though their efficiency is generally lower than that of central air conditioners.
+Since they cool a smaller space, room air conditioners are less expensive to operate than central units, even though their efficiency is generally lower.
 For ways to save on cooling costs with a room air conditioner, check out our Energy Saver 101 Infographic: Home Cooling.

-Smaller room air conditioners (i.e., those drawing less than 7.5 amps of electricity) can be plugged into any 15- or 20-amp, 115-volt household circuit that is not shared with any other major appliances.
+Smaller room air conditioners (i.e., those drawing less than 7.5 amps of electricity) can be plugged into any 15- or 20-amp, 120-volt household circuit that is not shared with any other major appliances.
 Larger room air conditioners (i.e., those drawing more than 7.5 amps) need their own dedicated 115-volt circuit.
-The largest models require a dedicated 230-volt circuit.
+The largest models require a dedicated 240-volt circuit.

 Energy Efficiency of Room Air Conditioners